alexhkurz/algorithm-analysis-2023/git-best-practices.md

   - Build up your `.gitignore` incrementally using `git status` and add files you do not want to track to `.gitignore` step by step.
 You can start from my .gitignore file in this repo.
 - Do not create different versions of files by copying them.
 [Use branches](http://shafiul.github.io/gitbook/3_basic_branching_and_merging.html).
 - Delete files only in exceptional circumstances.
 (Btw, even deleted files will remain accessible via the history.)
+- Meaningful commit messages will help yourself and collaborators.

 ## Further reading